Is sports betting legal in the USA?

 Delaware moved quickly post-PASPA and started accepting sports betting at its three casinos on June 5.
 The current law allows for online and mobile wagering, though it currently isn’t offered.

 Rhode Island began accepting sports bets in late November 2018 at the Twin River Casino and then in December 2018 at the Twin River Tiverton Casino.
 The legal age for betting on sports in Rhode Island is 18, whereas its 21 in most other states.
-Online sports betting is not currently accepted, although legislation to allow mobile sports gambling was introduced in Jan.
-2019.
+Online sports betting is legal as of March 25, 2019, but is not yet available.

 New Mexico took its first sports bet in October 2018 at the Santa Ana Star Casino & Hotel.
 No new law has been passed, but after PASPA, sports betting is allowed because a gaming compact that the casino has with the state.
 Isleta Resort and Casino also takes sports bets in a temporary sportsbook that opened in August 2019.

 What other states will legalize sports betting soon?